-I hope you are ready for Thanksgiving-inspired crockpot recipes.
-Today we are sharing our favorite crockpot Turkey Recipe.
-This recipe is the perfect way to save your oven for other Thanksgiving needs and serve a great turkey.
+I hope you are ready for Thanksgiving-inspired CrockPot recipes.
+Today, we are sharing our favorite CrockPot Turkey Recipe.
+This recipe perfectly saves your oven for other Thanksgiving needs and serves a great turkey.

-If you have been wondering how to cook a Turkey Breast in Crock Pot, this is the article for you!!!
-Trust me when I say this recipe is so easy and you are going to love the results!
+If you have been wondering how to cook a turkey breast in a Crock Pot, this article is for you!
+Trust me when I say this recipe is easy; you will love the results.

 Crockpot Turkey Breast

-Being able to cook our turkey in the crockpot saves so much maneuvering and lets me sleep a bit longer in the morning.
-I don't have to cook the turkey at 4 am so it is done and ready plus have time to cook other things in the oven.
-We use this recipe year-round and use the turkey meat for John's lunches.
+Cooking our turkey in the crockpot saves so much maneuvering and lets me sleep a bit longer in the morning.
+I don't have to cook the turkey at 4 a.m., so it is done and ready, plus I have time to cook other things in the oven.
+We use this recipe year-round and the turkey meat for John's lunches.

-Over the next month or so we will be sharing Crock Pot Thanksgiving Recipes!
+Over the next month or so, we will share Crock Pot Thanksgiving Recipes!
 Our goal is to make your Thanksgiving as calm and stress-free as possible!
 Let us know if there are any specific recipes you would like to see!

-How do you normally prepare your turkey for Thanksgiving?
+How do you usually prepare your turkey for Thanksgiving?

-If you love cooking in the crock pot check out this Crock Pot Ham and Bean soup perfect for holiday ham leftovers.
+If you love cooking in the Crock Pot, try this Crock Pot Ham and Bean soup, perfect for holiday ham leftovers.

-We love how packed with flavor this slow-cooker turkey is!
+We love how packed with flavor this slow cooker turkey breast is!
 So tender and delicious!

-- 2-4 pounds turkey depending on the size of your crockpot
+- 2-4 Pounds of Turkey: Base this on the size of your CrockPot.

 Turkey - Measure your slow cooker to make sure the bone-in turkey breast will fit.
 We have purchased turkeys and then they didn't fit in our crockpot.